We break down the common types, as well as how you can use your personality traits to your advantage.

 They’re laser-focused on recruiting top talent and padding the bottom line; there’s no limit to the amount of money they can make.
 Unfortunately, this kind of two-dimensional focus is the same reason builders can struggle to cultivate lasting relationships.
 These entrepreneurs may experience a high rate of employee turnover as a result of their Dr. Jekyll/Mr. Hyde disposition.

 A self-explanatory moniker, the opportunist loves the marketing and selling aspects of the business.
 They would be the ones to hire digital marketing agencies immediately to enhance their sales in the new, online-oriented world.
-Like a well-trained hunting dog, they’re destined to sniff out money-making opportunities at every corner.
+Like well-trained hunting dogs, they’re destined to sniff out money-making opportunities at every corner.
 Opportunists measure their degree of success based on the amount of money they make, so they’re always on the lookout for the next big wave to catch to the top.
 Impulsiveness is their downfall – caught up in the excitement of the moment, they may not realize a flaw in their business logic until it’s too late.
 The very traits that make them successful can also be their downfall.

 Specialists know their strong suit and tend not to stray from it.
 In general, they’re averse to taking risks and operate under a finely constructed set of rational rules.
 They examine each business decision with analytical precision and rely on the tried-and-true methods of networking to pursue new leads.
 They too measure success based on their amount of personal income, but they tend to become complacent as they reach their business goals.
 What may take a builder a few years to accomplish may take a specialist a decade, given their methodical nature.